About the earthfunerals Enterprise

-Kevin holds a bachelor’s degree in psychological sciences from the University of New England, and has studied at the Maastricht University in the Netherlands.
+Kevin holds a bachelor’s degree in psychological science from the University of New England, and has studied at the Maastricht University in the Netherlands.

-The Executive Team benefits from the support of Starfish associates, partners and members, and several specialist industry advisors.
+The Project Director benefits from the support of Starfish associates, partners and members, and several specialist industry advisors.
+Similarly, earthfunerals benefits from the guidance and oversight of Starfish’s professional Board of Directors.

 Kevin’s full biography is available on LinkedIn.

 earthfunerals’ legal structure

-In this relationship, Starfish acts as a ‘start-up incubator’ for earthfunerals, allowing it to establish and develop without the need to invest tens of thousands of dollars (and months or years of time) creating its own organisational systems and regulatory approvals up-front.
+In this relationship, Starfish acts as a ‘start-up incubator’ for earthfunerals, allowing it to establish and develop without the need to create its own organisational systems and regulatory approvals.
 Using Starfish’s fully established legal environment, earthfunerals can more quickly promote its purpose, carry out feasibility work, raise funds, and commence its operations.

-A formal agreement enables Starfish to act as earthfunerals’ ‘legal guardian’ until it develops to a stage where it becomes more practical and efficient for it to establish its own legal structures.
-This agreement includes the requirement that earthfunerals will be structured as a charity, like Starfish.
+A formal agreement enables Starfish to act as earthfunerals in all legal matters until it develops to a stage where it becomes more practical and efficient for earthfunerals to establish its own legal structures.
+This agreement includes the requirement that ultimately earthfunerals will be structured as a charity, like Starfish.

 Starfish is also the Trustee of the Starfish Foundation, a charitable trust endorsed with tax deductible donation status (for donors).
-During the start-up phase, Starfish ‘stands in’ for earthfunerals as the recipient of any donations, and as the legal signatory to any agreements.
-At the same time, earthfunerals benefits from the guidance and oversight of Starfish’s professional Board of Directors.
+During the start-up phase, Starfish acts for earthfunerals as the recipient of any donations, and as the legal signatory to any agreements.

-Philanthropists and social partners can support earthfunerals with confidence knowing that all projects are subject to professional governance practices, and major financial and policy decisions occur only with the approval of Starfish’s Board.
+Philanthropists and social partners can support earthfunerals with confidence knowing that the project is subject to professional governance practices, and major financial and policy decisions occur only with the approval of Starfish’s Board.

-The day to day operations of earthfunerals are managed by the executive team who are accountable to Starfish’s Board, and provide regular reporting on the progress and status of the enterprise.
+The day to day operations of earthfunerals are managed by the Project Director who is accountable to Starfish’s Board, and provides regular reporting on the progress and status of the enterprise.